 I like all that, and bits of it may be true, and much of it is great – of course it is.
 But… Why might not Scotland and England now separate in a civilised way and mutually agree to bolster the idea of a Middleland?
 Why not – come to that – separate England from the EU, in the same spirit?

 And are we so sure that RS is right about the Romans and their dividing of the country?
-Even if he is, he is on shaky ground when he goes on reviling the Romans when he then goes on to note that the economy collapsed when they left.
-And then he bigs-up Bede who was precisely Roman and not Pictish or Celtic in his view.
+Even if he is, he is on shaky ground when he goes on reviling the Romans granted that he then goes on to note that the economy collapsed when they left.
+And then he bigs-up Bede who was – awkwardly for his case – precisely Roman (as in Roman Catholic) and not Pictish or Celtic in his view.
 So Rome did give us what lots of people think was good stuff: the Roman Catholicism which would turn out to know how to live with and sponsor the Renaissance, and which learned eventually how to live with the Enlightenment (which, it is true, was the spawn of the Reformation, some of whose facets – its Protestantism – the Roman Church persisted in thinking was a big mistake, and did so long after it had come to see that State and Church needed separate lives.)